 How to Make Felt Letters of the Alphabet

-Make a set of alphabet letters for the felt board that will engage and entertain your early learner.
-Felt letters are easy to make and provide opportunities for language and sensory experiences.
+Make a set of felt alphabet letters that will engage and entertain your early learner.
+These colorful letters are easy to make, and provide opportunities for language and sensory experiences.

 This post contains affiliate links.
 Privacy and Disclosure